Wildsong/ol-react/README.md

 git push
 ```

-I had to wrestle for an hour before finding I had to do this to make "npm version" work.
+I had to wrestle for an hour before finding I had to do this to make "yarn version" work.

 ```bash
 eval $(ssh-agent -s) && ssh-add ~/.ssh/id_rsa_github_bwilsoncc